What you should know

 An older adult who is struggling to manage on their own is particularly vulnerable to abuse.

 You can also seek help from the Public Guardian and Trustee if you have concerns about the financial and legal affairs of a vulnerable adult (for example, you suspect there is financial abuse).
-You can make a report to the Public Guardian and Trustee through its website at trustee.bc.ca or call 604-660-4444.
+You can make a report to the Public Guardian and Trustee through its website or by calling 604-660-4444.
 They can help identify options, and investigate if there is an urgent need.

 If the adult is in assisted living